Ullmann's Encyclopedia of Industrial Chemistry

-Ullmann's Encyclopedia of Industrial Chemistry is a major reference work related to industrial chemistry by Chemist Fritz Ullmann, first published in 1914, and exclusively in German as "Enzyklopädie der Technischen Chemie" until 1984.
+Ullmann's Encyclopedia of Industrial Chemistry is a major reference work related to industrial chemistry by chemist Fritz Ullmann, first published in 1914, and exclusively in German as "Enzyklopädie der Technischen Chemie" until 1984.

 History

 Ullmann's Encyclopedia of Industrial Chemistry is a major reference work related to industrial chemistry by chemist Fritz Ullmann.
-Its 1st edition was published in German by Fritz Ullmann in 1914.
-The 4th edition, published 1972 to 1984, already contained 25 volumes.
-The 5th edition, published 1985 to 1996, was the first version available in English.
+Its first edition was published in German by Fritz Ullmann in 1914.
+The fourth edition, published 1972 to 1984, already contained 25 volumes.
+The fifth edition, published 1985 to 1996, was the first version available in English.
 In 1997, the first online version was published.
-2014 marked its centenary.
+The year 2014 marked its centenary.